aGuyNamedJonas/startmeup/README.md

 New entries to `starters.json` are auto-merged.

 # Why?
-I love the convenience of how tools like `create-react-app` or `cdk init` speed up development by downloading starter-templates for you.
+I love the convenience that tools like `create-react-app` and `cdk init` provide by downloading starter-templates for you, that let you quickly start coding.

 I wanted the same convenience for building, reusing & sharing my own starter-templates.